dotnet/training-tutorials/content/asp.net/getting-started/controllers-actions.md

 The call to the helper method `View` above gives you an easy way to say, "I'm done processing here, and now I would like the user to see the page related to this action."
 The framework takes over, maintains the state of any properties you've set on the controller and renders a view following the default naming and location conventions we covered earlier.

-Just like `View`, there are other helpers that will make the lifting easier on the controller.
+Just like `View`, there are other helpers that will help you return appropriate and meaningful responses from your actions.

- - **Redirection**- You can use `Redirect`, `LocalRedirect`, `RedirectToRoute` and other similar methods in your actions for the purpose of forwarding users on to other location, for example, after a login.
+ - **Redirection**- You can use `Redirect`, `LocalRedirect`, `RedirectToRoute` and other similar methods in your actions for the purpose of forwarding users on to another location, for example, after a login.
- - **Standard Response Types**- When you are working at more of an API level or need more granular control over building the response, you can use pre-built classes like `OkResult` or `NotFoundResult` to convey the results of your processing.
+ - **Standard Response Types**- When you are working at more of an API level or need more granular control over building the response, you can use methods like `Ok` or `NotFound` to convey the results of your processing.
  - **Json**- If you want to control the way your data is returned, perhaps decorating an object in order to better interoperate with another service or client, you can manually build JSON responses.
  - **PartialView**- When you only need to render part of a page without the overhead of a layout, typically used in AJAX scenarios where only a portion of the page is fetched from the server.
  - **ViewBag, ViewData**- These are containers that are backed by the same key/value pairs in a dictionary. `ViewData` uses a string for a key, whereas `ViewBag` is a `dynamic` that allows you to the dictionary as though the keys were property names.
+While these are not explicitly methods or result objects, they can help you in the presentation of data in your views.

 ## Next Steps

- - You'll be getting an error if you try to get to an action that doesn't have a corresponding view.
+ - You'll get an error if you try to get to an action that doesn't have a corresponding view.
 Views will be covered in the [next lesson](views.md).
  - Actions can return different types of results, especially when using the helper methods.
 Try using the browser developer tools (usually accessed by hitting F12) and experiment with different result types.
- - Experiment with different route attribute settings and read more about [routing](routing.md).
+ - Try using different route attribute settings and read more about [routing](routing.md).